Reuh/anselme/README.md

 * can save and restore state

 And things that are halfway there but *should* be there eventually (i.e., TODO):

-* language independant; scripts should (hopefully) be easily localizable into any language (it's possible, but doesn't provide any batteries for this right now)
+* language independant; scripts should (hopefully) be easily localizable into any language (it's possible, but doesn't provide any batteries for this right now).
   Defaults variables use emoji and then it's expected to alias them; works but not the most satisfying solution.
-* a good documentation
-    Need to work on consistent naming of Anselme concepts A step by step tutorial
+* a good documentation (need to work on consistent naming of Anselme concepts, a step by step tutorial)

 Things that Anselme is not:

 * a game engine.
 It's very specific to dialogs and text, so unless you make a text game you will need to do a lot of other stuff.
 * a language based on Lua.
 It's imperative and arrays start at 1 but there's not much else in common.
+* a high-performance language.
+No, really, I didn't even try to make anything fast, so don't use Anselme to compute primes.

 Example
 -------